Children Cope Well With Surgery When Prepped in Advance!

 Preparing for Your Child's Surgery

 Any medical procedure is a big event in a child's life.
 Studies show that children cope better with medical procedures when they are well prepared ahead of time.
+Keep reading to know what to expect before surgery.

 There are many ways parents can help make an upcoming procedure easier for their child.